gogre/irgo/musicalstones.md

 at the same time,

 For this reason,
-irgo only shows leela's top 5 moves,
+irgo shows at most Laizy's top 5 moves with win% within one standard deviation of Laizy's preferred move.

 **2. **